openframeworks/ofSite/_documentation/math/ofVec4f.markdown

 _inlined_description: _

 Performs a linear interpolation of this vector towards 'pnt'.

-***return:***
+Parameters:
+pnt The vector the interpolation will be performed on. p The amount to move towards 'pnt'; 'p' is normally between 0 and 1 and where 0 means stay the original position and 1 means move all the way to 'pnt', but you can also have 'p' greater than 1 overshoot 'pnt', or less than 0 to move backwards away from 'pnt'.
-	The interpolation as an ofVec4f.
+Returns: The interpolation as an ofVec4f.